sandialabs/WecOptTool/docs/source/index.rst

 Getting Started
 ===============
-See installation instructions in the `GitHubrepository`_.
+See installation instructions in the `GitHub repository`_.
-The `README`_ also has instructions for raising issues, asking questions, and contributing.
+The `GitHub repository`_ also has instructions for raising issues, asking questions, and contributing.
 You can work through examples provided on the :ref:`tutorials` page.

 Developers